-They are not easy to find, but if you are eager enough you will find a few.
+They are not easy to find, but if you are, eager enough you will see a few.
 I will introduce you to one in Prague one in Copenhagen one in London and one in Helsinki in Finland.

 This spring in Prague I managed to visit their Toy Museum twice.
 The collection was put up beautifully in bright cases.
-Especially the fine porcelain or bisque dolls in original fine clothes and surroundings impressed me.
+Especially the beautiful porcelain or bisque dolls in original beautiful clothes and surroundings impressed me.

 Muzeum Hracek, Toy Museum in Prague.
-Toys from year 1900
+Toys from the year 1900

 In Denmark very little is left of toy museums. ” Olgas lyst ” in Copenhagen is a treasure to me.